pavelmc/amake/README.md

 ----------
 I love the whole Arduino project idea, but happens that I use Linux OS as may only OS and I hate the lack of modern functions in the IDE.

-Some users have my same ideas and they brought to life the [Ino](https://github.com/amperka/ino) software to make this easy and then when this go deprecated the [Arturo](https://github.com/scottdarch/Arturo/) software take the lead with a folk into modern waters.
+Some users have my same ideas and they brought to life the [Ino](https://github.com/amperka/ino) software to make this easy; and then when this go deprecated the [Arturo](https://github.com/scottdarch/Arturo/) software take the lead with a folk into modern waters.

-I has been using both projects since ever, the idea is good, but they has different file structures from the Arduino IDE standard, and this bug me a lot; some functions are not ported and you need to know some other tricks.
+I has been using both projects since ever, the idea and software are good, but they has different file structures from the Arduino IDE standard, and this bug me a lot; some functions are not ported and you need to know some other tricks.

 Then I saw it, a note on the release notes of the Arduino IDE version 1.8.0: now you can build from the command line without the whole IDE apparatus (you don't need a X installed) and this bit me.
+(Actually it has been on the Arduino IDE since 1.6.x as I can tell, but I don’t know it was THE tool)

-Having a way to build the arduino projects with the arduino tools in the command line will help me integrate it to [Geany IDE](http://www.geany.org) also for arduino and keep the WHOLE compatibility of the project; wow!
+Having a way to build the arduino projects with the arduino tools in the command line will help me integrate it to [Geany IDE](http://www.geany.org) my default IDE and keep the WHOLE compatibility of the project; wow!

 Taking a peek into the arduino-builder tool I noted that this is still very complicated to configure all the parameters and so, after a few minutes I noted a pattern and started to make a simple bash script to automate this.

 This project is my script that I want to share and improve with your help.

 Features
 --------